Wilhelm Neurath

-Early years
+He was the father of Otto Neurath.

+Biography

-Neurath was born in Svätý Jur into poor but pious Jewish family.
+Neurath was born in Svätý Jur (Pozsony County, Kingdom of Hungary, Austrian Empire) into a poor but pious Jewish family.
 He left home to attend primary school between the ages of 9 and 12, but after only one year in secondary school, his parents were unable to continue to afford his education.
 They were also concerned that further study might erode his alignment with their religion.
 However, by supporting himself as an assistant teacher, he was able, from the age of thirteen, to continue his education, learning Latin by helping others to learn it.

 At the age of seven, he recalled, he was "deeply stirred" by his father's fanatical religious condemnations and sought solace in his own company wandering in the forests.
 Strengthened from his dreams about "God's ways", he turned to science, particularly physics and astronomy, his favourite book being Lagrange's Mécanique analytique (1788).
 Soon he added ethnology and philology to his range of interests.
 However, after providing mathematical training to a philosophical writer, he read Kant's Critique of Pure Reason and consequently embraced materialism and atheism.

-Career

 After gaining his doctorate he became a Privatdozent at the Vienna University of Technology.